amgauna/amgauna/README.md

 ---

 <p align="justify">
-💼 👩‍💼 I'm currently working on <a href="https://www.amgauna.com.br/" target="_blank">Amgauna Tecnologia</a> as Senior Business Systems Analyst, Data Analyst, Project  Management, Technical Support Analyst, Web Developer & Graphic Desiner.

-🖥️ 🖨️ I have been a Systems Analyst since 2003.
-I graduated in computer programming in 1987.
-I started in Administration Techniques in 1983.
-I have been working since 1985, I have experience in project administration, service management, IT technical support, Windows Server, wireless network, web developer, graphic designer, marketing, SEO, ERP (HR/Accounting) and routine office work.
+🖥️ 👩‍💼 I'm currently working as a Senior Business Systems Analyst, Data Analyst, Project Management, Technical Support Analyst, Web Developer & Graphic Designer.
+I have been working since 1985.
+I have experience in project administration, service management, IT technical support, Windows Server, web developer, graphic designer, marketing, SEO, ERP, routine office work, etc. I have been a Systems Analyst since 2003, graduated in computer programming in 1987 and started in Administration Techniques in 1983.

 🏫 👩‍🎓 Study the technologies & innovations that were born in the 21st century!
 I studied years ago: programming logic, algorithm, programing languages, etc. I am currently remembering what I studied years ago, reading books, handouts and tutorials.

 💜 😃 I'm passionate about 🖥️ 🎵 🎦 🎄 🥞 🍫 🍓 🥤 🍇 🍊 🥓 🍔 🍕 🌭 🍦 🧁 🍰 !!!
 ❤️ 👩‍ and passionate of course my 👧 & my pets 🐶 😺 !!!
 </p>